BunsDev/devops-by-example-tutorials/lessons/154/README.md

+Intro

+- show prometheus labels and podmonitor/servicemonitor labels.
+How to match

 The purpose of this project is to simplify and automate the configuration of a Prometheus based monitoring stack for Kubernetes clusters.

 kubectl apply --server-side